tmarktaylor/pytest-phmdoctest/README.md

   to avoid this error from pathlib.py in relative_to():
   ValueError: `<file to be collected>` is not in the subpath of `<working directory>`
 - Note the plugin does not accept single quoted phmdoctest args in the phmdoctest-collect section.
-A usage error warning will be issued.
+A failing test will be collected.
 - Use underscore in conftest.py for pytest_plugins:
   `pytest_plugins = ["pytest_phmdoctest"]`
-- Only one UserWarning printed by pytest, observed about 7 identical warnings generated.
 - An ImportPathMismatchError indicates two test files have the same name.
 - pytest -vv output shows the path to the plugin temporary directory.
 - The --report option of the phmdoctest command lists all